 Yes, it is expensive, but I think that with a Copenhagen Card, I – at least – kept my expenses quite low.

-So, for this 3-day Copenhagen itinerary, you will find out about the best places to visit and top things to do along with other travel tips, like where to stay, how to get around, and more… and of course, this itinerary also is about how to spend your days in the city, so that you don’t waste too much time getting around.
+You will find out about the best places to visit and top things to do along with other travel tips, like where to stay, how to get around, and more.
+And of course, this itinerary also is about how to spend your days in the city, so that you don’t waste too much time getting around.

 Without a question Denmark is the top place to visit in Denmark and here is what to know for your trip.